Find out everything you need to know about the Minnesota State Fair with helpful links to specific information.More

 How could we write about Saint Paul at the fair and not include the craft beer scene?
 Summit, Urban Growler, Tin Whiskers and more of your local favorites are sure to be represented at one of the fair’s best beer stops, the Ball Park Café.
 Location: East side of Underwood St. between Dan Patch & Carnes, R-25

 Whether you prefer Groveland Tap for a late-night beer or Highland Grill for a hearty brunch, the Blue Plate Restaurants are an integral part of the Saint Paul dining scene.
 Blue Barn is the group’s State Fair establishment, known for serving up some of the most beloved dishes on the grounds.
 Location: West End Market, east side, south of the History & Heritage Center, H-24

-All of your favorite capital city sports teams in one place.
-Gear up at Fan Central with the Minnesota Wild, Minnesota RollerGirls, St. Paul Saints and United FC (plus all of those other Minneapolis-based teams, too).
-Location: FAN Central, Q-25
+All bunch of capital city sports teams in one place.
+Gear up at Fan Central with the Minnesota RollerGirls, St. Paul Saints and United FC (plus many other Minnesota teams, too).
+Location: FAN Central, Q-25.

-There are a few tricks to the trade when it comes to navigating the fair’s food scene.
-Hop over to our Pro Tips page to learn more.
+For more information on Minnesota State Fair attractions, click here.
+There are a few tricks of the trade when it comes to navigating the Minnesota State Fair.
+Hop over to our Minnesota State Fair Pro Tips page to learn more.